yehogwon/clocker/README.md

-# `stopwatch`
+# `clocker`

-`stopwatch` is a Python package that helps you measure the time taken by code execution.
+`clocker` is a Python package that helps you measure the time taken by code execution.
 It provides a simple and intuitive way to track performance and optimize your code.

 ## Todos

+- Implement basic functionality.
 - Add templates for PR and issues.
 - Deploy to `pypi`
 - CI/CD